 Hospice services are available to anyone who:

-- Has in the opinion of their attending physician six months or less of life expectancy if the disease follows its normal course.
+- In the opinion of their attending physician six months or less of life expectancy if the disease follows its normal course.

-- Resides or is able to reside within the five county service area of Caldwell, Christian, Lyon, Todd and Trigg counties.
+- Resides within the five county service area of Caldwell, Christian, Lyon, Todd and Trigg counties.

-- Has made a decision with their attending physician to seek quality of life and comfort care rather than curative treatment.
+- Made a decision with their attending physician to seek quality of life and comfort care rather than curative treatment.

 - Has a competent person willing to be trained in hospice care and take responsibility when the patient is unable to do so.

 - Agrees to the course of care established by hospice, the patient, the family and attending physician.